jimniels/blog/_posts/2019-06-19-creating-menu-bar-app-for-netlify.md

 */
 ```

 BitBar has an API you can work with to `console.log()` a string of text which will render your menu bar app.
 There’s also a [bitbar module](https://github.com/sindresorhus/bitbar) that allows to construct your bitbar app with a nice API vs. concatenating a big string.
-While it’s a cool idea, I wanted to write my BitBar script such that it had 0 dependencies.
+While it’s a cool idea, I wanted to write my BitBar script such that it had zero dependencies.
 So I didn’t use that module (or any npm modules for that matter).

 So what does my script look like?
-Well my script was pretty custom to my setup in Netlify, as I grouped my sites by what made sense in my case.
-But, if you want to get up and running quickly, here’s a little script that should pull all your netlify sites and output them as menu bar items.
+Well my script is pretty custom to my setup in Netlify.
+I grouped the output of my sites in the menubar by what made sense to me.

+So instead of just giving you my script, I put together this simple script to get you started.
+It has zero dependencies and just calls the Netlify API to pull all your sites and the latest build for each of those sites.

+![Screenshot of Netlify menu bar app using the example script]({{site.imageurl}}/2019/netlify-menubar-example-script.jpg)

-**Note**: this script accesses the [Netlify API](https://www.netlify.com/docs/api/) and therefore requries an access token.
+**Note**: this script accesses the [Netlify API](https://www.netlify.com/docs/api/) and therefore requires an access token.
 You’ll have to follow their instructions to get one and put in the script below where it says `YOUR_TOKEN_HERE`.

-![Screenshot of Netlify menu bar app using the example script]({{site.imageurl}}/2019/netlify-menubar-example-script.jpg)
+**Second Note**: this script probably has issues.
+I am imperfect and so is my code.
+I may not even be using the Netlify API correctly.
+If for any reason you find an issue with this script and want to notify me of it, feel free to reach out.
+This is meant as more of a (possibly broken) starting point for you to build magical things.

 ```js
 #!/usr/bin/env /usr/local/bin/node